Skip to main content

 Types of Taxes in GST

 There are three types of taxes in GST: Integrated Goods and Services Tax (IGST), State Goods and Services Tax (SGST), and Central Goods and Services Tax (CGST).
-The central government has fixed different taxation rates under each of the above three categories.
-It applies to the tax levied on the supply of goods and services..
+CGST and SGST are levied together on intra-state transactions, while IGST is levied on inter-state transactions.
+The tax rate under GST is decided by the GST Council, rather than being fixed solely by the Central Government.
+It applies to the tax levied on the supply of goods and services.
 The table below will help you better understand the difference between them.

-Input tax credit (ITC) is the credit manufacturers receive for paying input taxes towards inputs used in the manufacturing of products.
-In the example we discussed earlier, the credit you will receive as a manufacturer is ₹900 (500 + 250 + 150).
+Input tax credit (ITC) is the credit that manufacturers receive for paying input taxes on inputs used in manufacturing products.
+In the example we discussed earlier, the credit you will receive as a manufacturer is ₹900 (₹500 + ₹250 + ₹150).
 Using this input tax credit, you can offset the output tax against the input tax already paid.
-Hence, you will only pay ₹300 (1200 - 900) tax on the product sale.
+Hence, you will only pay ₹300 (₹1200 - ₹900) tax on the product sale.
 Below are other important points related to Input Tax Credit:

 • As a dealer, you are also entitled to ITC if you have purchased goods for resale

-• ITC does not apply to all types of inputs
+• ITC does not apply to all types of inputs; certain goods and services are specifically excluded under the law

 There are certain circumstances when you are not eligible to claim input tax credits.
 Some of the conditions are: